Racine stages: Development

 Henry Molaison (HM) is known for his contribution to memory studies in neuroscience.
 Before he lost his ability to retain long-term memories, he had debilitating seizures.
 HM, showed small signs of seizures while growing up.
 Before the age of fifteen HM's only sign of a seizure was a lull in the conversation.
 For a few seconds he would appear as if he was daydreaming.
 Some described him as absent minded for a few seconds.
 His first traumatic seizure happened while he was fifteen.
 While in the family car, HM experienced a seizure that caused his entire body to convulse.
 In 1969, A deep brain stimulation experiment was developed to test the fluctuations of thresholds for patients with epilepsy.
 In this experiment, researchers used implanted electrodes to measure the electrographic activity during the introduction of a stimulus and the resulting seizure.
 While this experiment was successful in showing that seizure happened at lower thresholds after repeated treatments, the overall severity of each seizure was not well recorded.

 Rat model

-Prior to Racine's research into epilepsy, a model for the severity of a seizure was not known.
+Prior to Racine's research into epilepsy, a standardized scheme for the severity of a seizure was not known.